senzlord/GenshinDailyLoginV3/README.md

+Here’s an improved README section focused on **Dependencies** with better structure and additional details:

+---

 # **GenshinDailyLoginV3**

 A Python-based automation script for daily login activities in Genshin Impact using Selenium and MongoDB.
 This project is organized into two modules: